rockyzhang24/leetcode-java/README.md

 ```bash
 leet 75 https://leetcode.com/problems/sort-colors/ java m
 ```
 Then the file will be generated (e.g., `75-Sort-Colors.java`).
-And the prompt will ask you whether you want to append the entry to the table (as below), open the file to solve the problem, and commit your work.
+And the prompt will ask you whether you want to 1) append the entry to the table, 2) open the file to solve the problem, 3) and commit your work.

 A short demo is below